My Dog Won’t Potty Train — Rebellious Dogs and Behavior Issues

 Anxiety in dogs comes up due to many different factors.
 However, the usual culprit is that the dog is just too used to us and cannot imagine being alone for longer than half an hour.
 Once we are gone, they suffer internally, wondering if we will ever come back.
 Thus, in order to either comfort themselves or get revenge on us, they resort to inappropriate elimination.

 Of course, anxiety in dogs is treatable, albeit we have to be careful.
 Just like humans who suffer from an anxiety disorder, these sorts of dogs require extra care.
-They aren’t anxious on purpose, and they certainly don’t think we are happy when they pee on the floor.
+They aren’t anxious about purpose, and they certainly don’t think we are happy when they pee on the floor.
 The poor things just cannot help themselves!

 My dog won’t potty train because it is scared